FREE for York Region seniors to join

 A NOTE FROM OUR

-'When everyone benefits, a whole community wins.'
+a whole community wins.'

 'When I started Shadowpath in 2002, I had no idea of its potential.
 I approached everyday spaces because I couldn't afford to rent the few regional theatres.
 That turned out to be the best thing for Shadowpath and now everyday spaces are our signature style of theatre producing.
-Businesses gain a creative boost and access to new customers, performers get a professional opportunity to work in alternative spaces, the community gets more arts and culture programming and Shadowpath gets connected to community partners and free space!
+Businesses gain a creative boost and access to new customers, performers get a professional opportunity to work in alternative spaces, the community gets more arts and culture programming and Shadowpath connects to community partners and free space!
 Now that's winning! -Alex Karolyi

 Shadowpath Theatre Productions